enwida/idpRepo/frontend.md

+---
+layout: docu
-# Enwida Charts Frontend Documentation
+title: Enwida Charts Frontend Documentation
+---

 ## Location
 The charts frontend code is located within the web resources of the Spring web project: